-AT&T has announced that it has now finished shutting down its 2G network in the US, the service was discontinued from the n1st of January 2017.
+AT&T has announced that it has now finished shutting down its 2G network in the US, the service was discontinued from the 1st of January 2017.

-AT&T has been planning to shut down their 2G network for some time and have been notifying its customers about the shut down for the last four years.
+AT&T has been planning to shut down their 2G network for some time and have been notifying its customers about the shutdown for the last four years.
+This move is part of a broader strategy to modernize their network infrastructure and make way for more advanced technologies.

 Today, our 3G and 4G LTE networks cover 99% of Americans.
 By shutting down our 2G network, this frees up more spectrum for future network technologies, including 5G.
 In the next few months, we plan to repurpose that spectrum for LTE.